Japanese Art Sumo

 A 2,000-year-old form of wrestling that is considered by many to be the national sport of Japan.
 Sumo became a professional sport in the early Edo period (1600-1868), and although it is practiced today by clubs in high schools, colleges, and amateur associations, it has its greatest appeal as a professional spectator sport.

-The object of this sport is for a wrestler to force his opponent out the dohyo (center circle of the elevated cement-hard clay ring) or cause him to touch the surface of the dohyo with any part of his body other than the soles of his feet.
+The object of this sport is for a wrestler to force his opponent out the dohyo (A sumo ring made of earth) or cause him to touch the surface of the dohyo with any part of his body other than the soles of his feet.

-To decide who has stepped out or touched down first is often extremely difficult and requires the closest attention of a referee, dressed in the court costume of a 14th -century nobleman, on the dohyo and judges shitting around the dohyo at floor level.
+To decide who has stepped out or touched down first is often extremely difficult and requires the closest attention of gyouji (a referee), dressed in the court costume of a 14th -century nobleman, on the dohyo and judges shitting around the dohyo at floor level.

 The Japan Sumo Association, the governing body of professional sumo, officially lists 70 winning techniques consisiting of assorted throws, trips, lifts, thrusts, shoves, and pulls.